In this article, we will show you how to connect your GoDaddy domain name with a VPS droplet from DigitalOcean.

 Then add the WWW version as well.
 In the hostname enter www and click create record again.

 Now the domain is added to the droplet.
 It is time to point it to DigitalOcean from GoDaddy.

 Here you should see all your domains like in the image.
 Select the domain you want to point to DO.

 9. Click on the domain and scroll down till you see Manage DNS

 10. Click and scroll down to Manage Nameservers

-11. Click on Change, choose Custom from the drop down and enter your Digital Ocean nameserves here
+11. Click on Change, choose Custom from the drop-down and enter your Digital Ocean nameservers here

 DigitalOcean name servers are by default:

 12. Wait 10 minutes for GoDaddy to refresh the DNS settings and the Manage DNS should look like this: